 If your parents are divorced or separated:

-Finalists who choose to rank Boston College in QuestBridge’s National College Match apply to Boston College through Early Decision I, submitting their application and all supporting documents by November 1st.
+Finalists who choose to rank Boston College in QuestBridge’s National College Match apply to Boston College as Early Decision I, submitting their application and all supporting documents by November 1st.
 Applicants who choose this option are considered for a match with Boston College, which would include an official binding offer of admission.
-Finalists who match with Boston College will be notified of their admission decision and financial aid award by early December.
+Finalists who match with Boston College will be notified of their admission decision and scholarship award by early December.

-Finalists who don’t match with Boston College, or a binding college partner, will have their application automatically moved to the Regular Decision application pool.
-Students must also fill out the Boston College Applicant Verification form, by January 1st, to indicate if they are interested in remaining a candidate for admission to BC through Regular Decision or if they would like to move their application to the Early Decision II application pool.
-Please note that Early Decision II is a binding admission process and also requires applicants to submit the Early Decision Agreement form.
-Students who are no longer interested in being considered for admission to Boston College may request to have their application witdrawn via this form or by email.
-Any finalist that matches with a partner school through a binding Early Decision commitment, will be automatically withdrawn.
+Finalists who don’t match with Boston College, or a binding QuestBridge partner school, will have their application automatically moved to the Regular Decision application pool.
+Students must also fill out the Boston College Applicant Verification form, by January 2, to indicate if they are interested in remaining a candidate for admission to BC through Regular Decision or if they would like to move their application to the Early Decision II application pool.
+Please note that Early Decision II is a binding admission process and also requires applicants to submit the Early Decision Agreement form, which will be provided to you within your Applicant Status Portal, once you confirm your interest.
+Students who are no longer interested in being considered for admission to Boston College may request to have their application withdrawn via the Applicant Verification Form or by email.
+Any finalist that matches with a QuestBridge partner school through a binding match commitment, will be automatically withdrawn.

-Students who are not selected as a QuestBridge Finalist may still apply to BC through Early Decision I, Early Decision II, or Regular Decision.
-We will accept either the Common Application or the QuestBridge application.
+Students who are not selected as a QuestBridge Finalist may still apply to BC through Early Decision I, Early Decision II, or Regular Decision through the Common Application.
 Please visit the QuestBridge Non-Finalists page for more information.

 Boston College is dedicated to meeting 100% of demonstrated financial need for all admitted students that are United States citizens and eligible non-citizens.
 All QuestBridge National College Match applicants to Boston College will be considered for the Match Scholarship provided they submit the FAFSA (Code: 002128), CSS/Financial Aid Profile (Code: 3083), and federal income tax returns.